-- Check this list to see if your startup has automatically been included among the Estonian startups that can hire non-EU employees on preferential terms.
-In case your company is not on the list, fill out an application in Startup Includer about your startup to qualify for bringing foreign talent to Estonia on preferential terms - think of it as applying for an accelerator program or presenting yourself to a potential investor;
+- Check this list to see if your startup is pre-included as an Estonian startups that can hire non-EU employees on preferential terms.
+In case your company is not on the list, you need a consent from the Startup Committee.
+Go ahead an fill out this application about your startup to qualify for bringing foreign talent to Estonia on preferential terms - think of it as applying for an accelerator program or presenting yourself to a potential investor;

 - Startup Committee, consisting of members of the Estonian startup community, will review the application about your startup and make a decision within 10 working days whether your company qualifies for the startup visa or not;

 - In case of a positive decision, your startup will generally be qualified for up to 5 years for bringing non-EU employees to Estonia on preferential terms;

 - After receiving the qualification, if the employee's employment is short term, you will